-For me (and many), setting the stage for spells and ritual starts with physically, mentally, and spiritually cleansing myself and my space.
+For many witches and spiritual folk, setting the stage for spells and ritual starts with physically, mentally, and spiritually cleansing yourself and your space.

 What does it mean to cleanse and clear?

 Cleansing and clearing yourself and your area is like creating a blank energetic canvas.
-We do this in a couple of ways.
+You can do this in a couple of ways.

 First: actual cleaning

-Sometimes this means cleaning myself - washing or at least brushing my hair, putting on clean clothes... generally, I want to feel put together when I do spellwork.
+Sometimes this means cleaning myself - showering or at least washing my face, putting on clean clothes... generally, I want to feel put together when I do spellwork.
 It's out of respect for the ritual and for the spirits that I ask for guidance and protection.

-You can also take a ritual bath or wear certain special clothes or jewelry.
+You can also take a ritual bath or wear ritual clothes or jewelry.